Hotell/rea-di/.github/CONTRIBUTING.md

 # Contributing

-First of all, thanks for your interest in contributing to the {library-name}! 🎉
+First of all, thanks for your interest in contributing to the rea-di! 🎉

 PRs are the preferred way to spike ideas and address issues, if you have time.
 If you plan on contributing frequently, please feel free to ask to become a maintainer; the more the merrier. 🤙